MinaMatta98/suckless-dwm-blue/README.md

 # Suckless-dwm-blue
 This repo features a pre-patched version of the suckless desktop window manager - dwm.
 Dwm is lightweight and written in (you wont believe it)...  .
-This makes it extremely lightweight and responsive.
-This is made especially clear when you contrast the dwm top bar to polybar, which while a good bar extension, is cripplingly slow.
+This makes it extremely lightweight and responsive, which is made especially clear when you contrast the dwm top bar to something like polybar.
+While polybar is a good bar extension it compartively is cripplingly slow.

 You can find the unpatched dwm window manager in the following link: https://dwm.suckless.org/